-Botox and Filler are two of our most common consultation request we see at Charlottesville Plastic Surgery, so we thought an August blog explaining how the two work would be a great summertime read.
-Although Botox and Filler have some overlap in what they treat, we often noticed there is some confusion between what exactly Botox and fillers treat.
+Botox in Charlottesville and Filler are two of our most common consultation request we see at Charlottesville Plastic Surgery, so we thought an August blog explaining how the two work would be a great summertime read.
+Although Botox in Charlottesville and Filler have some overlap in what they treat, we often noticed there is some confusion between what exactly Botox in Charlottesville and fillers treat.
 The most common request we hear from first time Botox patients are – “I don’t want to look frozen” or “over injected,” and we feel that this is a common misconception of how botox and filler will alter your facial appearance.
-Below, we will breakdown how Botox and filler work, where they are commonly injected on the face, and exactly what wrinkles and effects you can expect from each treatment.
+Below, we will breakdown how Botox in Charlottesville and filler work, where they are commonly injected on the face, and exactly what wrinkles and effects you can expect from each treatment.

 To preface, injectable treatments offer a safe and non-invasive option that can easily meet the anti-aging needs of both men and women with no downtime for recovery, minimal discomfort, and take only a few minutes to administer.
 Dermal fillers and Botox have become the mainstays of “youthful maintenance therapy” and have become so commonplace, that we, as plastic surgeons, are seeing fewer and fewer older patients needing more invasive surgical therapy.

 Botox is derived from the botulinum toxin and acts by paralyzing targeted muscles.
 Did you know that Botox is actually a trade name?
 Botox has become such a household name, that many people do not realize that there are many neurotoxins on the market that are just as effective and act in the same way.
 Although Botox was the first to get FDA approval for facial wrinkles, and it’s name has become a catch-all for all neurotoxins, there are equally as effective brands, such as Dysport and Xeomin, that target the same dynamic wrinkles.